BakerJr1904/Rebasing-with-Squashing/README.md

 # rebaising-with-squashing
 Lets make history clean by creating a single commit for every feature branch.<br/><br/>
-Can you squash and rebase?<br?>
+Can you squash and rebase?<br/>
 YES!
+It's simple and called: The squash rebase workflow.
-It's simple – before you merge a feature branch back
+Before you merge a feature branch back into your main branch, your feature branch should be squashed